General Advice

 Sleep Well

-During an illness (such as Coronavirus (Covid-19)) it is common to sleep more as your body fights the infection.
+During a period of illness it is common to sleep more as your body fights the infection.
 While you are recovering it is also common to find that your sleep patterns have been disturbed and you may struggle to get back into a good routine.
 Below are some hints which might help you get back into a better sleeping pattern.

 Ensure your bedroom is a comfortable temperature and dark (blackout blinds can help).